Semantically Adversarial Learnable Filters: Background

-Unlike SemanticAdv and ColorFool that randomly changes the colour, adversarial color enhancement (ACE)~\cite{zhao2020ACE} produces colourised adversarial images using a piecewise-linear colour adjustment filter, $\Gamma_{\Omega}(\cdot)$, where $\Omega$ is the parameters of the filter, with $K$ pieces.
-Each pixel of the ACE adversarial image, $\dot{\mathbf{I}}_{\text{ACE}}$, is obtained by filtering each pixel of the original image, $I_x$, as:
+Unlike SemanticAdv and ColorFool that randomly change the colour, Adversarial Colour Enhancement (ACE)~\cite{zhao2020ACE} produces colourised adversarial images using a piecewise-linear colour adjustment filter, $\Gamma_{\Omega}(\cdot)$, where $\Omega$ represents the parameters of the filter, with $K$ pieces.
+Each pixel of the ACE adversarial image, $\dot{\mathbf{I}}_{\text{ACE}}$, is obtained by filtering the original image, $I_x$, as follows:

 where $s$ is the size of each piece.
-ACE learns the parameters of the filter, $\Omega$, by optimising the combination of the CW loss function~\cite{carlini2017towards} and a colour adjustment constraint on the distance between each parameter $\Omega_i$ and its initial value $\frac{1}{K}$, corresponding to the unchanged image:
+ACE learns the parameters of the filter, $\Omega$, by optimising the combination of the CW loss function~\cite{carlini2017towards}, a colour adjustment constraint on the distance between each parameter $\Omega_i$ and its initial value $\frac{1}{K}$, corresponding to the unchanged image: